Census Dots

 Native American/Other

-Of the 1,293 places in New York, Forest Home is the 801st most populous.
+Forest Home is ranked the 770th most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Forest Home was ranked the 801st most populous place in the 2020 Census.

 Forest Home's White Population